 My only problem with making kasha varnishkes—that annual attempt on my part to combine the need for weighty, midwinter comfort food with the increased grain consumption I promised myself on January 1st—is the same problem that most of us afficionados have when it comes to this dish: one box of Wolff’s kasha and a bag of bow ties, tossed together with half a cup of caramelized onion, yields a lot (and I mean a lot) of comfort.
 Sure, you can freeze it.
 But trust me: you won’t need to.

-1. In a large, heavyweight skillet set over medium high heat, warm the oil until it shimmers.
+- 1. In a large, heavyweight skillet set over medium high heat, warm the oil until it shimmers.
 Add the onions and toss well.
 Lower the heat to medium low, cover, and continue to cook for 10 minutes, stirring often.
-When the onions have taken on a soft, jam-like consistency, remove from heat and season to taste.
+When the onions have taken on a soft, jam-like consistency, remove from the heat and season to taste with salt and pepper.
 Set aside.

-2. Place the kasha in a large, dry, heavyweight skillet set over medium heat, and add the egg.
-Stir the kasha frequently to keep it from sticking together, until every grain is coated with egg, and begins to swell in size.
-Carefully pour in the stock, stir, reduce heat to low, cover, and cook for approximately 10 to 12 minutes, until all the liquid is absorbed.
-Remove from heat, and with a fork.
+- 2. Place the kasha in a large, dry, heavyweight skillet set over medium heat, and add the egg.
+Stir the kasha frequently to keep it from sticking together, until every grain is coated with egg and begins to swell in size.
+Carefully pour in the stock, stir, reduce the heat to low, cover, and cook for approximately 10 to 12 minutes, until all the liquid is absorbed.
+Remove from the heat and fluff with a fork.

 - 3. In a large, heated bowl, combine the kasha and half the onions together with the cooked bowties.
 Turn out into a large serving dish, and top with the remaining onions.